open-telemetry/oteps/text/logs/0114-log-correlation.md

 occurring is just as important.
 Resource correlation allows a log entry to be associated with an infrastructure resource, and in turn system and program metrics that describe the wider program state.
-The form that the resource takes is also more diverse than the tracing scope- the resource may be a pod running in a Kubernetes cluster, a virtual machine running in a cloud, a serverless lambda, or an old-school server sitting in a data center.
+The form that the resource takes is also more diverse than the tracing scope: the resource may be a pod running in a Kubernetes cluster, a virtual machine running in a cloud, a serverless lambda, or an old-school server sitting in a data center.
 An application environment may be an orchestration of multiple types of resource working